 Raw Dataset Requests

-The Cornell Lab of Ornithology & Bird Studies Canada are committed to making data gathered through our citizen science programs freely accessible.
-For Project FeederWatch, basic maps, graphs, tables, and other simple summaries of the data are accessible online in the Explore section of the FeederWatch web site.
+The Cornell Lab of Ornithology and Bird Studies Canada are committed to making data gathered through our citizen science programs freely accessible to students, journalists, and the general public.
+Basic maps, trend graphs, summary tables by state, and more are all accessible online in the Explore section of the FeederWatch web site.

-Researchers seeking to conduct formal analyses using FeederWatch data can access the raw data as outlined below.
+Researchers seeking to conduct formal analyses using FeederWatch data are invited to request access to the raw FeederWatch dataset after reviewing the considerations outlined below.
 As with use of any data set, knowing the data structure, understanding the metadata, grasping the data collection protocols, and being cognizant of the unique aspects of the program are all critical for conducting analyses and interpreting results in ways that provide meaningful insights.
 Although the data are freely available, we strongly encourage researchers to consult with researchers at the Cornell Lab of Ornithology or Bird Studies Canada (contact information below) to ensure that the data are being handled and analyzed in a meaningful way.

-Note that it is impossible to validate each of the millions of records submitted to FeederWatch.
-This problem is shared by all large-scale citizen science programs.
+As with all large-scale citizen science programs, it is impossible to validate each of the millions of records submitted to FeederWatch.
 Although we attempt to minimize errors, a small percentage of FeederWatch reports are incorrect and analysts must be aware that misidentifications, data entry errors, and other sources of error can evade our data validation system.

 Valid = 1; Reviewed = 0